Villanova defeated local rival Penn, 35-6, on September 28, 2013 at Villanova Stadium.

 Joining the Villanova staff in February, 1987, Ferrante was already familiar with head coach Andy Talley's philosophy.
 Ferrante played quarterback for Talley before joining his coaching staff at St. Lawrence University.
 As a player, Ferrante was team captain of the 1982 St. Lawrence team that finished 10-1 and made it to the Division III national semifinals.
 In 1982, Ferrante was named the Division III Player of the Year, as well as earning first team All-East honors.
 He still holds the St. Lawrence University school records for completions, yards passing and total yards in a season.
 After one year as the St. Lawrence running backs coach, Ferrante went on to Wagner College in 1984 where he coached the running backs before joining the coaching staff at Lafayette College from 1985-86.

-Ferrante and his wife, Georgea, reside in Phoenixville, Pa. with their 16-year- old son, Jimmy who will be a freshman at Villanova in the fall of 2014.
+Ferrante and his wife, Georgea, reside in Phoenixville, Pa. with their 18-year-old son, Jimmy who will be a freshman at Villanova in the fall of 2014.